Ryugu Shrine

 Access

-Ride the bus for about 20 minutes from "Fushime Bus Stop" close to Sayuri and then get off at "Nagasakibana Bus Stop""
+Ride the bus for about 40 minutes from Ibusuki Station, and get off at "Nagasakibana Bus Stop"

 Opening Hours